barseghyanartur/tld/README.rst

     update_tld_names()

 Note, that this will update all registered TLD source parsers (not only the list of TLD names taken from Mozilla).
-In order to update a run the update for a single parser, specify the ``--parser-uid`` argument.
+In order to run the update for a single parser, append ``uid`` of that parser as argument.

 .. code-block:: sh

-    update-tld-names --parser-uid=mozilla
+    update-tld-names mozilla

 Custom list of TLD names
 ========================